 Follow this guide about getting tested for COVID-19 and what to do if you or someone you know tests positive, including notifying the University.

-- Please monitor Victorian Government advice on public exposure sites and follow directions regarding testing and self-isolation.
+- Please continue to monitor the lists of public exposure sites and on-campus exposures and follow Victorian Government directions regarding testing and self-isolation.

-Find out about changes to your studies and support services available for students and graduate researchers.
+Find out about changes to your studies and support services for students and graduate researchers.

 Access information and resources to support your work, research, teaching and wellbeing.